Free2AITools Nexus Index (FNI)

 Agent Structured Tags (V2.0)

-Beyond the five score factors, FNI V2.0 attaches structured metadata for machine-readable model selection:
+Beyond the five score factors, FNI V2.0 attaches structured metadata for machine-readable catalog filtering:

 | Tag | Type | Meaning |